SierraWireless/ALEOSAF-samples/samplehelloairvantage/README.md

 Data send every 30s

 * *Message Count* : A variable that count the number of connection to the portal.
 Start at 0 when the application is launched and will always increase.
-* *Floating Point* : A random decimal number generated before each communication
+* *Floating Point* : A random decimal number generated before each communication.

+Data collected every minute and send every hour

-* *String* : the "Hello Airvantage" constant string
+* *String* : the "String acquired at <timestamp>"  string, every hour the sample send 60 string timestamped each minutes to the Cloud Platform.

 ### Data receive from the AirVantage Cloud Platform